joenvihe/test_rimac/README.md

 1. Visit the [Instacart Market Basket Analysis](https://www.kaggle.com/competitions/instacart-market-basket-analysis) competition page on Kaggle.
 Read the details of the data and download it. _If you don’t have a Kaggle account, you will need to create one in order to download the data._
 2. You must use Python as the programming language to develop your solution in notebooks and/or Python modules, but you are free to use any open source libraries and tools.
 3. Solving this problem in production, at scale, is difficult.
 The intention behind this take home exercise is to see how you would approach building a quick solution to it (while learning new topics you may not be too familiar with), so **please timebox your efforts to ~6 hours**.
 We do not expect you to deliver production-quality code, but try to use best-practices when implementing your solution. _Tip: if you are running low on time, aim to have a suboptimal, but working solution.

-You can always walk us through your ideas to improve it in a follow-up meeting._
-4. **Submitting your solution**
+**Submitting your solution**

-   - You have 72 hours to submit your solution from the moment you get access to this repository.
+   - 20/11/2023 The limit date to submit your solution from the moment you get access to this repository.
    - Once you’re happy with your solution, submit it by raising a pull request in this repo, adding `joenvihe` as a reviewer.
 Please include all the notebooks and/or modules you end up writing, and include instructions to run your solution.
    - **Stretch goal:** You will get bonus points if you include a bare-bones web app as part of your solution.
 The wep app should take a user ID as input and display two lists:
      - The top N products recommended for the user by the recommender system, and